Psilocybe Larvae

-Psilocybe Larvae is a Russian melodic death metal metal band based in Saint Petersburg.
+Psilocybe Larvae is a Russian melodic death metal band based in Saint Petersburg.
 It was formed in 1996 at Vyborg.
-The band was led by Vitaly Belobritsky but the band has gone through various changes since it was formed.
+The band was led by Vitaly Belobritsky, but it has gone through various changes since it was formed.

 History

-The story of Psilocybe Larvae started in 1996 in the Russian city of Vyborg, when Vitaly "Larv" Belobritsky (vocals/guitar), Denis Vinogradov (guitar), Oleg Peshkichev (bass) and Eugene Ushakov (drums) formed the band to indulge their passion for melodic and haunting death/dark metal.
+The story of PSILOCYBE LARVAE started in 1996 in the Russian city of Vyborg, when Vitaly "Larv" Belobritsky (voc/git), Denis Vinogradov (git), Oleg Peshkichev (bass) and Eugene Ushakov (drums) formed the band to indulge their passion for melodic and haunting death/dark metal.

-After recording the first demo, "Liar", in the very same year the band soon entered a professional studio to record a song for the "Russian Alternative Extreme Music" sampler.
-Drum parts for that song were provided by Ilya "Alan" Piyaev (Azeroth, Painful Memories) as Eugene decided to leave the band just before recording.
-The compilation including Psilocybe Larvae's "Death Is Not the End" was released in 1998.
+After recording the first demo, "Liar", the band soon entered a professional studio in the same year to record a song for the "Russian Alternative Extreme Music" sampler.
+Drum parts for that song were provided by Ilya "Alan" Piyaev (AZEROTH, PAINFUL MEMORIES) as Eugene decided to leave the band just before recording.
+The compilation, including PSYLOCYBE LARVAE’s "Death Is Not the End," was released in 1998.

-Following a short interlude with Metallization's Eugene Golubkov, Psilocybe Larvae finally found a permanent drummer in 1999 when Alan took over drum duties.
-The new line-up entered the studio again in mid-2000 to record their first full-length Stigmata.
-This self-released effort garnered some favorable feedback including the "demo of the month" award in Germany's Legacy magazine, so Black Side Productions decided to re-release Stigmata on CD in 2001.
+Following a short interlude with METALLIZATION’s Eugene Golubkov, PSILOCYBE LARVAE finally found a permanent drummer in 1999 when Alan took over drum duties.
+The new line-up entered the studio again in mid-2000 to record their first full-length album, Stigmata.
+This self-released effort garnered some favorable feedback, including the "demo of the month" award in Germany's Legacy magazine, so Black Side Productions decided to re-release Stigmata on CD in 2001.

-Meanwhile, the band underwent further line-up changes with Andrey replacing Denis on guitars and Den joining the band as keyboardist.
-The year 2002 saw Psilocybe Larvae contributing two cover songs to Manowar and Chimera tributes, but more importantly, the band finally finished recording their second album.
+Meanwhile, the band underwent further lineup changes with Andrey replacing Denis on guitar, and Den joining the band as a keyboardist.
+The year 2002 saw PSILOCYBE LARVAE contributing two cover songs to MANOWAR and CHIMERA tributes, but more importantly, the band finally finished recording their second album.
 Agony was released by Black Side Productions at the beginning of 2003.

 The following months dealt another blow to the line-up, as Oleg's addictions started to get out of hand.
-For that reason, the band decided to part ways with him in December 2004, leaving Psilocybe Larvae without a bass player for quite some time.
+For that reason, the band decided to part ways with him in December 2004, leaving PSILOCYBE LARVAE without a bass player for quite some time.

-A "silver lining" appeared in 2005 when Russia's major label CD-Maximum agreed to remaster and re-release the two albums with bonus tracks.
-The band also found a new bass player in Alex "Liga" Legotin but unfortunately, there was new trouble ahead: after a few months, Alex had to leave the group.
-Keyboardist Den was fired as well and in the fall of 2005 the band was eventually forced to relocate to St. Petersburg with no stable line-up in what looked like a semi-hiatus.
-Things were slowly falling apart.
+A “silver lining” appeared in 2005 when Russia's major label CD-Maximum agreed to remaster and re-release the two albums with bonus tracks.
+The band also found a new bass player in Alex "Liga" Legotin.
+But after a few months, Alex had to leave the group.
+Keyboardist Den was fired as well, and in the fall of 2005, the band was eventually forced to relocate to St. Petersburg with no stable line-up in what looked like a semi-hiatus.